 Soft-shelled eggs are common and not necessarily a problem.
-When chickens start laying, or when they are approaching the end of a laying period, they sometimes just produce thin-shelled or soft-shelled eggs.
+When chickens start laying or are approaching the end of a laying period, they sometimes produce thin-shelled or soft-shelled eggs.

 The eggshell forms in the shell gland of a chicken.
-The calcium to create the shell comes from the chicken’s diet as well as their medullary bones.
+The calcium to create the shell comes from the chicken’s diet, calcium supplements, and medullary bones.
 The medullary bones are skeleton bones that can store calcium reserves.

 Thin shells and soft shells occur when there is either an issue with the shell gland, insufficient material to form the shell, or when the egg passes too fast so the shell can’t form.

-These conditions can be caused by malnutrition, any kind of stress, heat, lack of daylight, diseases, or health issues in general.
+These conditions can be caused by malnutrition, stress, heat, lack of daylight, diseases, or health issues in general.
 Some diseases like Egg Drop Syndrome or Avian Osteoporosis directly impact the shell formation process.
 Other diseases like Infectious Bronchitis can have a rather indirect effect.